JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 JoinMarket's coin control feature, so before spending you need to unfreeze the coins using `python3 wallet-tool.py <walletname> -m 0 freeze`.

-Once unfrozen and untimelocked the coins can be spent normally with the scripts `sendpayment.py`, `tumber.py`, or yield generator.
+Once unfrozen and untimelocked the coins can be spent with a non-coinjoin transaction with `sendpayment.py -N 0`.
 NB You cannot export the private keys (which is always disadvised, anyway) of timelocked addresses to any other wallets, as they use custom scripts.
 You must spend them from JoinMarket itself.

 ### How many coins to lock up and for how long?